Skip to main content

 Adding an action when the purchase fails is optional if you've enabled the alert displaying an error.

-But adding an action when the purchase is successful is definitely needed.
-For our example we're going to redirect the user to a screen restricted to users with an active subscription.
+But adding an action when the purchase is successful is essential.
+For our example, we're going to redirect the user to a screen restricted to users with an active subscription.

 If your app has an authentication system and you've added a property hasActiveSubscription for the logged user just like we did in our guide explaining how to set up the start component, you should also add an action updating the property to "true".